mtth/azkaban/README.rst

 Quickstart
 ----------

-We first create a file to define our project.
+We first create a configuration file for our project.
 Let's call it :code:`jobs.py`, although any name would work.

-In this example, we add a single job and file:
+Here's a simple example of how we could define a project with a single job and a static file:

 .. code:: python